bcgov/moh-fpcare/README.md

 ## Versioning Deployments

 Prior to TEST and PROD builds you must update the version number.
 There are two npm scripts which do this: `npm run test-version` and `npm run prod-version`.
+These commands

+1. increment the package version
+2. commit the result
+3. tag the new commit with the new version number
+4. push the new commit to github with the tag, for the current branch you're on.

-These increment the package version and automatically commit the result, and as such must be run on a clean working directory (i.e. no changes that are uncommitted in git).
+As such, you should run these commands right before deploying a build and with a clean working directory (i.e. no changes that are uncommitted in git), otherwise they'll fail.

+As this application is not a library/dependency it does not follow semver.
+Instead, version codes are as follows:

+    test-version : 0.1.0 -> 0.2.0 ....
+0.10.0 -> 0.11.0
+    prod-version : 1.0.0 -> 2.0.0 ....
+10.0.0 -> 11.0.0

 `src/version.js` is called in the prebuild hook, prior to every `npm run build`.
 It puts version info into a generated file which is then console.log()'d out.